 - Adults continue as normal

-- Minors enter the PRIVO consent workflow
+- Minors under the age of 13 enter the PRIVO consent workflow

 If consent is not granted, the account remains on hold, and after 90 days, a record deletion workflow may be triggered.